SQLite and SQLite alternatives – a comprehensive overview

 There are a bunch of options for making your life easier, if you want to use SQLite.
 You can use an object abstraction on top of it, an object-Relational-Mapper (ORM), for instance greenDAO, to avoid writing lots of SQL.
 However, you will typically still need to learn SQL and SQLite at some point.
 So what you really want is a full blown database alternative, like any of these: Couchbase Lite, Interbase, LevelDB, ObjectBox, Oracle Berkeley DB, Mongo Realm, SnappyDB, SQL Anywhere, or UnQLite.

 While SQLite really is designed for small devices, people do run it on the server / cloud too.
+Actually, any database that runs efficiently locally, will be highly efficient on big servers too, making them a sustainable lightweight choice for some scenarios.
 However, for server / cloud databases, there are a lot of alternatives you can use as a replacement like e.g. MySQL, MongoDB, or Cloud Firestore.

 SQLite alternatives Comparison Matrix

-Edge Database Short description License / business model Android / iOS* Type of data stored Central Data Sync P2P Data Sync Offline Sync (Edge) Data level encryption Flutter support Vector (AI) support Minimum Footprint size Company
+Edge Database Short description License / business model Android / iOS* Type of data stored Central Data Sync P2P Data Sync Offline Sync (Edge) Data level encryption Flutter / Dart support Vector Database (AI support) Minimum Footprint size Company

 InterBase ToGo / IBLite Embeddable SQL database.
 Proprietary Android / iOS Relational No No No 256 bit AES strength encryption No No < 1 MB Embarcadero